-If you’re planning on taking a road trip soon, your travel plans might look something like this: pack your bags, buy the road snacks, and pick out enough activities to keep everyone busy on the ride.
+If you’re planning on taking a road trip this Christmas, your travel plans might look something like this: pack your bags, wrap the presents, buy the road snacks, and pick out enough activities to keep everyone busy on the ride.
 You’ll probably grab a coffee and gas up before you go too.
 But a number of travelers neglect to check their tire pressure before hitting the road and this has proven to be a terrible mistake.

 In 2008, two men were in a Nissan Pathfinder on their way to work in Las Vegas when they experienced a tire failure due to low tire pressure on the right, rear tire.
 The tread of the tire completely separated from the tire itself, causing the driver to lose control and drift into the center median.
 The driver then overcorrected trying to get the car back on the highway but ended up flipping the SUV instead, sadly, killing his passenger as a result.

 Tires are essential to keeping our cars moving safely on the road.
 When a tire fails or blows out, our vehicles can become uncontrollable, triggering dangerous and deadly accidents to occur.
 According to the National Highway Transportation Safety Administration (NHTSA), 738 motor vehicle fatalities were caused by tire-related crashes in 2017, and nearly 11,000 others are injured by these accidents every year.

 Low tire pressure is the number one cause of tire failure on the road.
 Unfortunately, most people don’t even think to check their tire pressure, especially on regular trips to the store or to work.
 Though the number of tire-related crashes has been reduced over the years since the invention of the automatic tire pressure monitoring system (TPMS), these devices are not always accurate and can give drivers a false impression of how safe their tires really are.